 Yvonne Belen - Volunteer for communications of ICBE conferences (The Netherlands).

 The Steering Committee constituted itself as the Preparatory Committee of the 10th ICBE Consultation to be held in the Netherlands in 2019, with the addition of those in the leadership of the next host organization: MABIKAs Foundation-The Netherlands.
-They are: Myra Colis, Chairperson of MABIKAs Foundation and Yvonne Belen, who volunteered to coordinate the conference.
+They are: Myra Zymelka-Colis, Chairperson of MABIKAs Foundation-The Netherlands and Yvonne Belen, who volunteered to coordinate the consultation.

 The 9th ICBE Consultation donated €100.00 to the Igorot Scholarship Program.
 Cordillerans in Rome and yours truly each donated €50.00.